input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

-# Understanding your configuration files and how to use them
+# Understanding configuration files and how to use them

 ## The topology.json file

-Tells your node to which nodes in the network it should talk to.
-A minimal version of this file looks like this:
+This file tells your node which nodes in the network it should talk to.
+A minimal version of this file looks as follows:

 ```json
 {